peteroupc/peteroupc.github.io/bernoulli.md

 <a id=General_Factory_Functions></a>
 #### General Factory Functions

+A coin with unknown bias _&lambda;_ can be turned into a coin with bias _f_(_&lambda;_), where _f_ is any factory function, via an algorithm that works with two sequences of polynomials:

-The following algorithm simulates a factory function _f_(_&lambda;_) via two sequences of polynomials.
-One sequence of polynomials must be non-decreasing and converge from below to _f_, and the other sequence must be non-increasing and converge from above to _f_.
-For both sequences, there must be a way to calculate their polynomials' Bernstein coefficients, and for each sequence, the difference between one polynomial and its previous one must have non-negative Bernstein coefficients (once the two polynomials are transformed to have the same degree).
-The algorithm implements the reverse-time martingale framework (Algorithm 4) in Łatuszyński et al. (2009/2011)<sup>[**(8)**](#Note8)</sup> and the degree-doubling suggestion in Algorithm I of Flegal and Herbei (2012)<sup>[**(42)**](#Note42)</sup>, although an error in Algorithm I is noted below.
-In this algorithm:
+- One sequence of polynomials must be non-decreasing and converge from below to _f_, and the other sequence must be non-increasing and converge from above to _f_.
+- For both sequences, there must be a way to calculate their polynomials' Bernstein coefficients.
+- For each sequence, the difference between one polynomial and its previous one must have non-negative Bernstein coefficients (once the two polynomials are transformed to have the same degree).

+This section sets forth two algorithms to simulate factory functions via polynomials.
+In both algorithms:

 - **fbelow**(_n_, _k_) is a lower bound of the _k_<sup>th</sup> Bernstein coefficient for a degree-_n_ polynomial that approximates _f_ from below, where _k_ is in the interval [0, _n_].
 For example, this can be _f_(_k_/_n_) minus a constant that depends on _n_.
 - **fabove**(_n_, _k_) is an upper bound of the _k_<sup>th</sup> Bernstein coefficient for a degree-_n_ polynomial that approximates _f_ from above.
 For example, this can be _f_(_k_/_n_) plus a constant that depends on _n_.

-The algorithm follows.
+The first algorithm implements the reverse-time martingale framework (Algorithm 4) in Łatuszyński et al. (2009/2011)<sup>[**(8)**](#Note8)</sup> and the degree-doubling suggestion in Algorithm I of Flegal and Herbei (2012)<sup>[**(42)**](#Note42)</sup>, although an error in Algorithm I is noted below.
+The first algorithm follows.

 1. Generate a uniform(0, 1) random number, call it _ret_.
 2. Set _&#x2113;_ and _&#x2113;t_ to 0.
 Set _u_ and _ut_ to 1.
 Set _lastdegree_ to 0, and set _ones_ to 0.